neondatabase/website/content/docs/guides/branch-archiving.md

      --header 'authorization: Bearer $NEON_API_KEY'
 ```

-The endpoint response includes either the branch's `current_state` or `pending_state`.
-A pending state is reported if the branch is transitioning between states.
+The endpoint response includes a `current_state`, a `state_changed_at` for when the current state began, and an optional `pending_state` if the branch is currently transitioning between states.
 State values include:

 - `init` - the branch is being created but is not available for querying.
 - `ready` - the branch is fully operational and ready for querying.
 Expect normal query response times.